bashbaugh/open-magic-chess-old/README.md

-# Magic Chess Boar
+# Magic Chess Board

 COMING SOON!
 An open-source high-tech electronic chessboard.
 Not finished yet!
 Once this project is finished I will share links to a tutorial.

+### Features

++ Chess AI
++ Stepper motor controlled electromagnet under the board to move pieces
++ Web app
++ LCD control panel
++ Indicator LEDs
++ Player vs player mode, player vs board mode, board vs board mode
++ Game analysis
++ Game save system
++ + More!

-## Hardware and Elecetronics Setup
+## Hardware and Electronics Setup

 Read [the Instructable]() tutorial for instructions on how to build the chessboard.